www.classicalguitars.ca

-Fritz Mueller
+Copyright copyright 2011 Fritz Mueller

-Maintenance
+Guitar Maintenance

 Humidity and temperature

 For a long, happy life for your guitar, protection from extremes of temperature and humidity is essential.
-No matter how well-seasoned, wood will always seek an equilibrium based on the surrounding environment.
+No matter how well-seasoned, wood will always seek an equilibrium based on the humidity and temperature of the surrounding environment.
 Put simply, in dry conditions, the wood in your guitar will shrink and possibly crack; in wet conditions, wood will swell and possibly ripple and break glue joints.
 For the best results with your instrument, keep it in an environment where the temperature and humidity are as close as possible to the conditions in which it was built.

 The Guitarist, by J.B.
 Greuze